Openhab-Nodes/website/content/en/developer/addons.md

 ### Configurations in Addons

-One type of metadata is configurations.
-May it be Thing or Addon or Service configuration.
-Why is that?

-Configuration in openHAB X ~~should~~ must always be possible in textual form as well as graphical via forms and dialogs.
+Configuration, may it be Thing or Addon or Service configuration, in openHAB X ~~should~~ must always be possible in textual form as well as graphical via forms and dialogs.
-For this to work, configuration structure and key-values need to be described in a machine readable fashion.
-OHX uses JsonSchema for this purpose.
+For this to work, a configuration description is necessary.
+This is also a form of metadata.
+OHX uses **JsonSchema** for this purpose.

+{{< callout type="danger" >}}
 Whenever you require configuration, you start by defining the corresponding JsonSchema.
+{{< /callout >}}

-For example if you have a service `my_service` and like your users to be able to configure a port, username and password:
+For example if you have a service `my_service` and like your users to be able to configure a port, username and password.
+Username and password form a unit "credentials":

 ```yaml
 credentials: